jessamelie/jessamelie/README.md

 ### <p align="center">🌱 About me</p>
 <p align="center"> I'm Jess, a passionnate learning full stack software developer enrolled in a 2-year training program with Ada Tech School</p>
 Quick learner, collaborative team player, and dedicated to continuous growth, I'm eager to learn and excel in the MERN stack.
 I am always on the lookout for new learning opportunities and challenges to make a positive impact in full stack development. <br/>
-Welcome to the place where I try things out, make mistakes to learn and grow with fellow developpers!
+<p align="center">Welcome to the place where I try things out, make mistakes to learn and grow with fellow developpers!</p>

 ---
 ### <p align="center">💻 My Stack Toolbox</p>